-These instructions are accurate as of June 16, 2016.
+These instructions are accurate as of May 24, 2021.

 It’s fairly easy to set up – but there are some steps involved.
 (I only have PC instructions here as I don’t own a mac anymore.)

-3. Unzip the file
+2. Unzip the file

 Find out where you downloaded it to and unzip the file.
 On a PC you should be able to do this by right clicking on the file and clicking “Extract All.”
 It’ll extract the file to a folder with the same name as the zip file.

-4. Put this folder in your Mods Folder
+4. Put folders in your Mods Folder

 5. Edit the Resource.cfg file